All Episodes

 We have to be active.

-We have to protest.
+We have to actively protest.

-I will yell and I will scream louder, and I will hold you, and we will hold each other, and we will peaceably protest this state.
+I will yell and I will scream louder and I will hold you and we will hold each other and we will peaceably protest this state.

-Because if it wasn't for all of you immigrants, this country wouldn't have sh the brilliant uh Lady Gaga performing Saturday in Phoenix in support of the uh or opposition to the Arizona immigration bill.
+That's the brilliant Lady Gaga performing Saturday in Phoenix in support of the opposition to the Arizona immigration bill.

 So there you have it.

-Uh Lady Gaga.
+Lady Gaga.

-To the phones we go, uh Jerry in Cookville, Tennessee.
+Jerry in Cookville, Tennessee.

 Great to have you on the EIB network.